pola-rs/polars/README.md

 pip install polars
 ```

-We also have a conda package (`conda install polars`), however pip is the preferred way to install Polars.
+We also have a conda package (`conda install -c conda-forge polars`), however pip is the preferred way to install Polars.

 Install Polars with all optional dependencies.